Australia’s Hazard(ous) Frigate Upgrades: Done at Last

 SEA 1390, Phase 2.1.
 ADI won the tender for on Nov 13/98, and signed an A$ 900 million contract on June 1/99, as part of a A$ 1.266 billion budget overall.
 The last ship was to be delivered in 2005.
 The project faced difficulties from the outset, and in November 2003, the upgrade set was cut to 4 ships.
 HMAS Adelaide and HMAS Canberra would be decommissioned.
 It actually took until June 2006 to amend the contract, including the settlement of all claims and provisional acceptance disputes.
 Final acceptance was now scheduled in December 2009.

 SEA 1390 Phase 4B.
 This upgrade received Second Pass approval on July 12/04, and would allow the 4 ships to fire newer SM-2 Block IIIA Surface to Air Missiles, with far better performance against modern anti-ship weapons.
-Completion was scheduled for early 2009.
+Completion was scheduled for early 2009, but Operational Release didn’t take place until July 2013.

 - ADI Systems (now Thales Australia) – Integration Authority and Combat System Design.